LagosPortugalGuide.com

 Lagos or Albufeira for 18 to 25-year-olds - in the peak season

-The simple decision is whether you want to party or prefer somewhere a little more cultural and Portuguese feeling.
+The decision simplifies to whether you want to party or prefer somewhere a little more cultural with a Portuguese feel.

-For a lively holiday that verges on the excess, then The Strip and its surrounding area is where to be based.
-The Strip is packed with themed bars, inexpensive food venues and buzzing nightclubs, all crammed with thrill-seeking British, Dutch and German tourists.
+For a lively holiday that verges on excess, The Strip and its surrounding area is the place to be based.
+The Strip is packed with themed bars, inexpensive food venues, and buzzing nightclubs, all crammed with thrill-seeking British, Dutch, and German tourists.

-Add to this excitement the pretty Praia da Oura beach and numerous activities and you have the makings of a fantastic holiday.
-This will be a trip where not a single word of Portuguese is heard, and could be easily described as tacky by some.
-The Strip is the Portuguese version of Benidorm, Magaluf or Sunny Beach (Bulgaria).
+Combined with the scenic Praia da Oura beach and numerous activities, you have the makings of a fantastic holiday.
+This will be a trip where not a single word of Portuguese is heard, and the atmosphere could be described as tacky by some.
+The Strip is the Portuguese version of Benidorm, Magaluf, or Sunny Beach (Bulgaria).

 On the other hand, Albufeira Old Town retains its traditional Portuguese character and has a much older vibe.
-There are many decent bars and a lively nightlife here, but average visitors will be in their mid-thirties.
+There are many decent bars and a lively nightlife here, but the average visitor age is mid-thirties.

-Lagos attracts a varied selection of ages and different types of visitors, but its nightlife (during the peak season) cannot be compared to Albufeira.
-However, if you’re not that interested in the nightlife then there is a lot to love about Lagos.
-There are wonderful beaches (including surfing beaches), amazing food venues and many sights and activities to enjoy.
+Lagos attracts a varied selection of ages and different types of visitors, but its nightlife (during the peak season) cannot be compared to the intensity of Albufeira.
+However, if you are not that interested in the nightlife, then there is a lot to enjoy in Lagos.
+There are wonderful beaches (including surfing beaches), exceptional food venues, and many sights and activities to enjoy.

 The Strip Albufeira